Last updated 10 June 2026

 Contributions are deducted from your salary each month.
-The rate you pay depends on your pensionable pay, which for most AfC staff is your annual full-time equivalent salary.
+The rate you pay depends on your actual annual pensionable pay.

 The NHS Pension Scheme uses six tiers.
 Your tier is based on your whole pensionable pay, not just the portion in a particular band.
 Moving to a higher pay point can push you into a higher tier, increasing the percentage deducted from every pound you earn.